Why choose me?

 What are my terms?

 Email me at email@example.com with queries or work requests.
-I charge up-front via PayPal for everyone’s ease and peace of mind.
+I charge up-front via PayPal for everyone’s ease and peace of mind, though I can be flexible on payment method.
 On occasion a client will book a heavier degree of editing than a story turns out to need.
 When that happens, I simply refund the original payment down to whatever level is suitable (most often from developmental edit to copyedit rates).
 You therefore never need to worry about being charged for work a story simply doesn’t need.
 I want to help make your story as good as it can be, not to treat clients like cash cows.

 While other work and life commitments will mean that projected completion times may vary up or down from the averages given above, I always provide a start date and likely turnaround time before any job is booked and on the very rare occasions the situation changes before or during a piece of work, I’ll always keep you updated and informed.
 If you provide me with a short sample from the story you want me to look at, I can provide a more accurate work time estimate.
 And if you want to be sure I can do the job you want and would like me to test edit that short sample, I’m happy to do that too.
 I want you to feel totally confident about putting your work in my hands and that I can help you make it as good as it can be.